OverviewTrail Status: Open

 The trail forms part of an extensive network of Great Rides in the Otago region, linking with the Roxburgh Gorge Trail at the Lake Roxburgh Dam, on to the famous Otago Central Rail Trail at Alexandra.

-Gateway to the Goldfields, Lawrence was Otago’s first gold-rush town after Gabriel Read discovered gold, in what became known as Gabriel’s Gully, in May 1861.
+Lawrence was Otago’s first gold-rush town after Gabriel Read discovered gold, in what became known as Gabriel’s Gully, in May 1861.
 At the height of the gold fever, Lawrence’s population reached 11,500, twice that of Dunedin’s.

 Lawrence is an ideal place to stretch your legs and grab a coffee or have lunch.
 There is free internet access and a free international phone service at the information centre.